 The SG site scanner scans your website regularly and will let you know if there’s any malicious activity that you need to take action on.
 I don’t usually tick this as there are other services available for free later on, but again totally your choice.

 Click ‘pay now’ and that’s it!
-Congratulations you have now set up your hosting!!
+Congratulations you have now set up your blog hosting account!!

 I should mention here that $130.71 AUD is not bad going to starting a business for an entire year…just saying.
 Think about how much money you need to start an offline business with offices and staff and tools, etc.